[ Last updated January 14, 2020 ]

 Habitat: located at the 1 Hotel, this spot offers fresh farm-to-table fare (and some seriously vocal tropical birds chirping from the trees above the tables).

-Politan Row: upscale, elegant dining hall in the Design District, right next to Louis Vuitton, Dior, etc. But not to worry, the food is not designer-priced!
-One of our favorite places to eat, there’s a variety of options from authentic italian, israeli, japanese and even vegan cupcakes.
+MIA Market: upscale, elegant dining hall in the Design District, right next to Louis Vuitton, Dior, etc. But not to worry, the food is not designer-priced!
+One of our favorite places to eat, there’s a variety of options from authentic Italian, Israeli, Japanese and even vegan cupcakes.

 [ Vista ]